 By taking these steps, we are confident that we can continue to provide safe, effective and compassionate care, even during an infectious diseases outbreak.

-If your child is hospitalized at Lurie Children’s, please strictly adhere to our visitor policies as described above.
+If your child is hospitalized at Lurie Children’s, please strictly adhere to our visitor policies.
 We know that visitors are essential for the patient-family experience, but equally important is yours and your child’s health.
 Thus, visitors with illness should stay home to prevent spread of illness to our patients and healthcare workers.
-Please wash your hands or use alcohol-based hand sanitizer when entering the facility.

 Our new visitation restriction policy can be found on our website.
 Learn more.